Codesmith512/Minimum/README.md

 D | Tells the parser to process instructions down
 L | Tells the parser to process instructions left
 R | Tells the parser to process instructions right
-  | Any unused characters count as NOP (NO oPeration) operations (counts as an operation, but does not count towards count)
+  | Any unused characters count as NOP (NO oPeration) operations (does not factor into instruction count)
 ```